biemond/biemond-orawls/README.markdown

 ###wls_authentication_provider

-it needs wls_setting and when domain is not provided it will use the 'default' and probably needs a reboot or subscribe with the wls_adminserver type
+it needs wls_setting and when identifier is not provided it will use the 'default' and probably after the creation the AdminServer needs a reboot or subscribe to a restart with the wls_adminserver type

 only control_flag is a property, the rest are parameters and only used in a create action

 or use puppet resource wls_authentication_provider

+    # this will use default as wls_setting identifier
     wls_authentication_provider { 'DefaultAuthenticator':
       ensure       => 'present',
       control_flag => 'SUFFICIENT',
     }
+    # this will use default as wls_setting identifier
     wls_authentication_provider { 'ldap':
       ensure            => 'present',
       control_flag      => 'SUFFICIENT',